SiLab-Bonn/Embedded-System-Lab/docs/source/gpio-tutorial.rst

 Basic GPIO Example (C code)
 ==========================
 This programming example describes how to directly access the registers which control the GPIO pins.
 The register handling is made on "low level" (i.e. not using higher-level library functions calls) using **C code** only.
 Actually, high-level libraries like the Python Rpi.GPIO library which you will be using later and kernel drivers are often written in C code to allow fast and efficient hardware access.
-Here are samples from the ``GPIO.c`` file from ``code/GPIO_Basics`` folder which you will be using in the first experiment.
+Here are simplified samples from the ``GPIO.c`` file from the ``code/GPIO_Basics`` folder which you will be using in the first experiment.
 This first code block takes care of the mapping the user accessible virtual memory to the physical memory of the register.

 .. code-block:: c